andyRon/note-exercise/iOS/Beginning iOS 10 Programming with Swift/Beginning iOS 10 Programming with Swift.md

 ### Chapter 1 Getting Started with Xcode 8 Developement

 ### Chapter 2 Swift Playgrounds
+- It's an interactive development environment for developers to experiment Swift programming and allows you to see the result of your code in real-time。

 ### Chapter 3 Hello World!Build Your First App in Swift
 familiarize